The house from "Morris's Views of Seats," circa 1875.

-House & Family History: Rushton is large house built of local stone circa 1438 for the Tresham family and enlarged and embellished circa 1630 by the Cockayne family.
-Sir Thomas Tresham, born in 1534 and knighted in 1575, became a radical convert to Catholicism in 1580; he was imprisoned, off and on, because of his faith for over 20 years.
-When he died in 1605, it was a short time after his son Francis died in the Tower, having been imprisoned because of his involvement with the Gunpowder Plot.
-The Oratory was created by Sir Thomas and houses a plaster representation of the Passion dated 1577 that was removed from St. Peter's Church, which once stood in the grounds of the House.
+House & Family History: The most famous resident of Rushton Hall was Sir Thomas Tresham.
+Born in 1534, he was knighted in 1575 and became a radical convert to Catholicism in 1580, which, in Protestant England, resulted in his imprisonment, off and on, for over 20 years.
+Sir Thomas died in 1605, just a short time after his son, Francis, had died in the Tower (he had been imprisoned there because of his involvement with the Gunpowder Plot).
+The oratory was created by Sir Thomas and houses a plaster representation of the Passion dated 1577 that was removed from St. Peter's Church, which once stood in the grounds of the house.
 In 1828 William Williams Hope purchased Rushton for £140,000 (approximately £111 million in 2016 inflation-adjusted values using the labour value commodity index) and spent large amounts of money "for the purpose of fitting it up in the French fashion."
-Local legend claims that the famous Hope diamond was stored here during Hope's ownership.
-After Hope's death Clara Thornhill paid £165,000 for the Rushton Estate and soon thereafter married William Capel Clarke (in 1856 both took the name of Clarke-Thornhill; the family owned the House until 1934).
-Charles Dickens was a great friend of Clara Thornhill and visited Rushton many times and supposedly conceived of the idea of Miss Havisham's house in "Great Expectations" while staying at Rushton.
-Rushton Hall was owned for much of the 20th century by the Royal National Institute for the Blind, who used it as a school from 1957 until 2003, when the House was sold to HI Limited, a privately owned family company who converted it for use as an upscale hotel.
+Local legend claims that the famous Hope Diamond was stored here during Hope's ownership.
+After Hope's death Clara Thornhill paid £165,000 for the Rushton Estate and soon thereafter married William Capel Clarke (in 1856 both took the name of Clarke-Thornhill; the family owned the house until 1934).
+Charles Dickens was a great friend of Clara Thornhill and visited Rushton many times and supposedly conceived of the idea of Miss Havisham's house in "Great Expectations" while staying here.
+Rushton Hall was owned for much of the 20th century by the Royal National Institute for the Blind, who used it as a school from 1957 until 2003, when the house was sold to HI Limited, a privately owned family company who converted it for use as an upscale hotel.

-Garden & Outbuildings: Ruston is famous for its Triangular Lodge (now owned and maintained by English Heritage).
+Garden & Outbuildings: Ruston is famous for its triangular lodge (now owned and maintained by English Heritage).
 Built by Sir Thomas Tresham in 1595, everything about the folly is connected to the number three: three stories, each story with two windows on each of the three sides; the sides are 33' 4" long (1/3 of a hundred); the building has three gables on each side.
-This was all meant to symbolize the Trinity, a physical manifestation of the very Catholic Tresham's devotion to his faith.
+This was all meant to symbolize the Trinity, a physical manifestation of the very Catholic Sir Thomas's devotion to his faith.